Juneteenth June 19, 2022

-Juneteenth, a portmanteau of "June" and "19th," commemorates the emancipation of slavery in the United States.
+Juneteenth, a blending of "June" and "19th," commemorates the emancipation of slavery in the United States.
 It originated in Galveston, Texas, on June 19, 1865, when Union Army Gen. Gordon Granger arrived there to enforce the Emancipation Proclamation.
-Although President Abraham Lincoln had signed the proclamation nearly three years before, on Sept.
+Although President Abraham Lincoln had signed the Proclamation nearly three years before, on Sept.
 22, 1862, it was not immediately adopted across all states.

-Enforcement depended on the advancement of Union troops, which were hard to come by in remote Texas, so it became a final holdout.
+Enforcement depended on the advance of Union troops, which were hard to come by in remote Texas, so it became a final holdout.
 The enforcement of emancipation there after a long wait was truly cause for celebration.
 The first Juneteenth celebration took place in Galveston on June 19, 1866, and it has since caught on across the country.
-Although it is not a federal holiday, only three U.S. states - Hawaii, North Dakota and South Dakota - have yet to recognize it as a state holiday.
-Virginia Gov. Ralph Northam declared it a permanent paid state holiday in June 2020, and Lexington adopted it as a formal city holiday this year.
+In 2021, Juneteenth National Independence Day was formally declared the United States' 12th federal holiday.
+Virginia Gov. Ralph Northam declared Juneteenth it a permanent paid state holiday in June 2020, and Lexington adopted it as a formal city holiday in 2021.

-In celebration of Juneteenth, representatives from multiple Lexington and Rockbridge organizations joined forces to plan a series of fun and thought-provoking events during the month of June, including an art show, live music, dance performance and raffle in downtown Lexington.
+To celebrate Juneteenth, representatives from multiple Lexington and Rockbridge organizations join forces to plan a series of fun and thought-provoking events during the month of June, including history events, an art show, live music, food, and games.

 Schedule of Events